 On May 12, 1999, the stockholders of the Company approved a restricted stock award program for J. Frank Harrison, III, the Company's Chairman of the Board of Directors and Chief Executive Officer, consisting of 200,000 shares of the Company's Class B Common Stock.
 Under the award, shares of restricted stock were granted at a rate of 20,000 shares per year over the ten-year period.
-The vesting of each annual installment is contingent upon the Company achieving at least 80% of the overall goal achievement factor in the Company's Annual Bonus Plan.
+The vesting of each annual installment was contingent upon the Company achieving at least 80% of the overall goal achievement factor in the Company's Annual Bonus Plan.
 The restricted stock award did not entitle Mr. Harrison, III to participate in dividend or voting rights until each installment had vested and the shares were issued.
 The restricted stock award expired at the end of fiscal 2008.
-Each annual 20,000 share tranche had an independent performance requirement as it was not established until the Company's Annual Bonus Plan targets were approved each year by the Company's Board of Directors.
+Each annual 20,000 share tranche had an independent performance requirement as it was not established until the Company's Annual Bonus Plan targets were approved each year by the Compensation Committee of the Company's Board of Directors.
 As a result, each 20,000 share tranche was considered to have its own service inception date, grant-date fair value and requisite service period.
 The Company's Annual Bonus Plan targets, which establish the performance requirement for the restricted stock awards, were approved by the Compensation Committee of the Board of Directors in the first quarter of each year.
 The Company reimbursed Mr. Harrison, III, for income taxes to be paid on the shares if the performance requirement was met and the shares issued.
 The Company accrued the estimated cost of the income tax reimbursement over the one-year service period.

-On February 27, 2008, the Compensation Committee of the Board of Directors determined that 20,000 shares of restricted Class B Common Stock vested and should be issued to Mr. Harrison, III for the fiscal year ended December 30, 2007.
-On March 4, 2009, the Compensation Committee determined an additional 20,000 shares of restricted Class B Common Stock vested and should be issued to Mr. Harrison, III for the fiscal year ended December 28, 2008.
+On March 4, 2009, the Compensation Committee determined that the final 20,000 shares of restricted Class B Common Stock under the restricted stock award vested and should be issued to Mr. Harrison, III for the fiscal year ended December 28, 2008.

-A summary of restricted stock awards is as follows:
+A summary of the restricted stock awards is as follows:

-Year Shares Awarded Grant-Date Price Compensation Expense
+Year Shares Grant-Date Compensation

-2007 20,000 \$58.53 \$1,170,600
+Awarded Price Expense

-2008 20,000 56.50 1,130,000
+2008 20,000 \$56.50 \$1,130,000

 On April 29, 2008, the stockholders of the Company approved a Performance Unit Award Agreement for Mr. Harrison, III consisting of 400,000 performance units ("Units").
 Each Unit represents the right to receive one share of the Company's Class B Common Stock, subject to certain terms and conditions.
-The Units will vest in annual increments over a ten-year period starting in fiscal year 2009.
-The number of Units that vest each year will equal the product of 40,000 multiplied by the overall goal achievement factor (not to exceed 100%) under the Company's Annual Bonus Plan.
+The Units are subject to vesting in annual increments over a ten-year period starting in fiscal year 2009.
+The number of Units that vest each year equal the product of 40,000 multiplied by the overall goal achievement factor (not to exceed 100%) under the Company's Annual Bonus Plan.
 The Performance Unit Award Agreement replaced the restricted stock award previously discussed.